-Make sure the VPN on your TV is connected to Australia, then you can install, open, sign into and watch the Kayo Sports app!
+Make sure the VPN on your TV is connected to Australia, then navigate to the APK in your file manager app and install it.
+Then go to your list of apps and you can, open, sign into and watch the Kayo Sports app!

 In order to activate your TV as a device on your account you will have to visit a URL which is easiest to do on your phone or computer.
 Remember to connect your VPN to Australia on that phone or computer first.

 That’s it, you’re in!
 It’s quite a kerfuffle on the first day of setting everything up but once it’s working it keeps working well with no further effort from you.

 Except that you have to always remember to connect your VPN to Australia before you open Kayo.
 And you should manually update the Kayo app to the latest version every so often, given I assume you won’t get automatic updates.